-- 1.1) Does the evidence base support the requirement for housing of 745 dwellings per annum (dpa) or 13,410 dwellings for the LP period taking into account demographic and economic factors, market signals and affordable housing need? - 1.1 The figure of 745 dpa is based on the jobs-led Experian SENS Scenario A, as set out in the Strategic Housing Market Assessment (SHMA) Update, and has been revised down from 768 dpa identified in the Issues and Options Plan, to ensure there is no double-counting in the jobs growth associated with the International Advanced Manufacturing Park (IAMP). - The objectively assessed need (OAN) is based on the 2014-based population and household projections as the starting point, which over the period 2015-2033 suggest an increase of 9,965 households which equates to 570 net additional dwellings each year.
-This is in alignment with the guidance set out in the PPG (2014).
-Edge Analytics has then considered a range of alternative demographic scenarios and economic scenarios which have underpinned the identification of the OAN. - 1.3 The uplifted OAN is aligned to the wider economic objectives underpinning the Sunderland Core Strategy and Development Plan (CSDP) to deliver 7,200 new jobs by 2033.
-This is supported by the 'Economic Masterplan' ('Sunderland Economic Masterplan' SP30) in Sunderland and the economic opportunities which will be delivered through the IAMP which straddles land in Sunderland and South Tyneside. - 1.4 The SHMA (2017) sets out the market signals assessment for Sunderland.
-However, it states that there are no indicators prompting a need for an adjustment to the OAN to reflect the market signals. - 1.5 No adjustment is made to the OAN in respect of meeting affordable housing needs.
-The SHMA (2017) identifies the net affordable housing need as 542 dwellings per annum over the first 5 years of the plan period - 1.6 The OAN identified is based on a jobs-led scenario and aligns with the core planning principles set out in the NPPF (2012) which indicate that a planned level of housing to meet OAN must respond positively to wider opportunities for growth and should take account of market signals, including housing affordability (paragraph 17).
+Issued May 2019 The Housing OAN and Requirement 1.0 (1.1) Does the evidence base support the requirement for housing of 745 dwellings per annum (dpa) or 13,410 dwellings for the LP period taking into account demographic and economic factors, market signals and affordable housing need?
+The figure of 745 dpa is based on the jobs-led Experian SENS Scenario A, as set out in the 1.1 Strategic Housing Market Assessment (SHMA) Update, and has been revised down from 768 dpa identified in the Issues and Options Plan, to ensure there is no double-counting in the jobs growth associated with IAMP.
+1.2 The OAN is based on the 2014-based population and household projections as the starting point, which over the period 2015-2033 suggest an increase of 9,965 households which equates to 570 net additional dwellings each year.
+This is in alignment with the guidance set out in the PPG (2012).
+Edge Analytics have then considered a range of alternative demographic scenarios and economic scenarios which have underpinned the identification of the OAN.
+The uplifted OAN is aligned to the wider economic objectives underpinning the Sunderland 1.3 Core Strategy and Development Plan (CSDP) to deliver 7,200 new jobs by 2033.
+This is supported by the Economic Strategy in Sunderland and the economic opportunities which will be delivered through the International Advanced Manufacturing Park (IAMP) which straddles land in Sunderland and South Tyneside.
+The SHMA (2017) sets out the market signals assessment for Sunderland.
+However, it states 1.4 that there are no indicators prompting a need for an adjustment to the OAN to reflect the market signals.
+No adjustment is made to the OAN in respect of meeting affordable housing needs.
+The SHMA 1.5 (2017) identifies the net affordable housing need as 542 dwellings per annum over the first 5 years of the plan period 1.6 The OAN identified is based on a jobs-led scenario and aligns with the core planning principles set out in the NPPF which indicate that a planned level of housing to meet OAN must respond positively to wider opportunities for growth and should take account of market signals, including housing affordability (paragraph 17).